 Among the highlights of the tour is the Circle of Life, an outdoor contemplative gathering space surrounded by a circular “tree-henge” of eight American linden trees (also known as basswoods) planted in 2020.
 Each young tree is aligned with a navigational point on the central compass sundial.
 As they mature, their respective tree shadows across the compass will mark the changing seasons and the sun’s celestial path during solstices and equinoxes.
 This living ‘tree-henge’ is a tribute to nature’s perseverance and the ebb and flow of time that gives way to another day, and another season.

-To mark Arbor Day Weekend 2025, Congressional will host a ‘Tree Walk Through History’ parade and spring tree planting event on Sunday, April 27, from 5pm to 7pm.
-The celebration will feature a rousing drumming performance by Batalá, Washington’s all-female percussion band.
-Playing their Afro-Brazilian Samba-Reggae rhythms, Batalá will lead revelers in a spirited 2nd line procession, weaving through the arboretum’s canopy tree tunnels and totem pole arch, and ultimately gathering at the Circle of Life.
+To mark Arbor Day Weekend 2025, Congressional hosted a ‘Tree Walk Through History’ parade and spring tree planting event on Sunday, April 27, from 5pm to 7pm.
+The celebration featured a rousing drumming performance by Batalá, Washington’s all-female percussion band.
+Playing their Afro-Brazilian Samba-Reggae rhythms, Batalá led revelers in a spirited 2nd line procession, weaving through the arboretum’s canopy tree tunnels and totem pole arch, and ultimately gathering at the Circle of Life for remarks from cemetery leadership.